velartrill/velartrill.github.io/orig/eriasta/flight/stab-in-the-dark.md

 And on the back of her neck is the unmistakable wound of a recent branding.
 In the shape of the mark of Anur.

+To her, a holy symbol of pleasure, of freedom.
+Of moonlight, soft blankets, and skilled paramours.

 To the Merayans, a symbol of witchcraft.
-Of monsters and darkness and evil.
+Of monsters and darkness and the most reprehensible evils.

 "By the Four..."
 Feranya takes a shaky breath.
 "Seri.
 You poor thing."